mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Peer certificate verification.
 This functionality is disabled by default.
 In versions prior to 2.3.17 the feature was enabled by default.

-When this feature is enabled, the peer must send a certificate.
-The certificate sent by the peer is verified against the configured Certificate Authority to make sure the peer is who they claim to be.
+When this feature is enabled, the peer (client or MariaDB Server) must send a certificate.
+The certificate sent by the peer is verified against the configured Certificate Authority to ensure the peer is who they claim to be.
 For listeners, this behaves as if `REQUIRE X509` was defined for all users.
-For servers, this behaves like the `--ssl-verify-server-cert` command line option for the `mysql` client.

 ### `ssl_verify_peer_host`